gudurumanoj/debiasing/readme.md

 - ``` --seed``` argument to set the seed for reproducibility

 Detailed description is as follows:
-## Description
-This script is designed to train a model on the MS_COCO dataset using various training methods such as ASL (Asymmetric Loss), BCE (Binary Cross-Entropy), and object presence probability methods.
-It supports mixed precision training and can load pretrained models.

 ## Arguments
 The following arguments can be passed to the script: